-This statistic shows the results of survey among Americans on whether they consider themselves pro-life of pro-choice regarding abortion from 2003 to 2016.
-In 2012, 41 percent of respondents stated they consider themselves pro-choice, meaning they would leave the decision to abort a pregnancy up to the pregnant woman.
-Pro-life supporters, which made up 50 percent of the respondents in 2012, on the other hand, oppose abortion altogether.
+In 2021, 49 percent of respondents stated they consider themselves pro-choice, meaning they would leave the decision to abort a pregnancy up to the pregnant woman.
+Pro-life supporters, which made up 47 percent as well in the same year, on the other hand, oppose abortion altogether.

 Abortion in the United States